 - Easily share documents from within the OneDrive web application

-- Collaborate with other users synchronously online via the Office Web Applications
+- Collaborate with other users synchronously via the Office 365 Web Applications

 - Mobile app to view and edit documents on the go

-If you should leave the university and no longer maintain an employment status, all of the files in your individual OneDrive for Business account will be deleted.
-Any files you add to an Office 365 Group account will remain unaffected.
+If you should leave the university and are not currently enrolled or no longer maintain an employment status, all of the files in your individual OneDrive for Business account will be deleted.
+Any files you add to an Office 365 Group, Team, or SharePoint account will remain unaffected.

-Included with Office 365 for Education, Groups allow members to easily collaborate and communicate with group members.
-In addition to your individual OneDrive for Business account, each Office 365 Group also gets 1 TB of online file storage.
-Groups receive all of the same benefits and features of OneDrive as individual users.
-Group files can then be accessed via the OneDrive for Business web app or SharePoint Online.
+Included with Office 365 for Education, Groups and Teams allow members to easily collaborate and communicate with other members.
+In addition to your individual OneDrive for Business account, each Office 365 Group or Team also gets 1 TB of online file storage.
+Groups and Teams receive all of the same benefits and features of OneDrive as individual users.
+Group and Team files can then be accessed via the OneDrive for Business web app, the Teams site or desktop application, or SharePoint Online.

 SharePoint is a web-based document and information management system that integrates with Microsoft Office.
 SharePoint uses pages and web components, similar to WebPress, to organize content.
 Before Missouri State switched to Office 365 Education, some departments housed their documents on SharePoint sites to create an intranet for employees.
-Now that we use Office 365 for Education, SharePoint Online is included with each faculty and staff member’s subscription.
-SharePoint Online is where all Office 365 Groups are housed; by using SharePoint Online, Office 365 Groups are integrated with other Microsoft applications like Delve, Sway, Planner, and Yammer.
-This means that users can access their Group documents from both OneDrive for Business and SharePoint Online because Group files are stored on SharePoint servers rather than OneDrive servers.
-Users do not need to update or maintain their Group SharePoint sites; this is an automated process, and SharePoint Online simply serves as an access point for Office 365 Group features.
+Now that we use Office 365 for Education, SharePoint Online is included with each student, faculty, and staff member’s subscription.
+SharePoint Online is where all Office 365 Groups and Teams are housed; by using SharePoint Online, Office 365 Groups and Teams are integrated with other Microsoft applications like Delve, Sway, Planner, and Yammer.
+This means that users can access their Group and Team documents from both OneDrive for Business and SharePoint Online because the files are stored on SharePoint servers rather than OneDrive servers.
+Users do not need to update or maintain their Group or Team SharePoint sites unless they wish to; this is an automated process, and SharePoint Online simply serves as a backdrop for these applications.